mcoltmanns/tinyjson/README.md

 `struct jmember` holds a key-value pair where the key is a string, and the value is any `jvalue`

-Better docs will arrive someday!
+Better docs will arrive someday! (read: if people start to ask for them)

+### Things to come:
+- nicer print function
+- thread safety (who doesn't want to process json in parallel?)

 In the meantime, please check out my other stuff and let me know what I could be doing better :)